 - Stories

 - Diaries

 - Newspaper reports

 - Instructions recipes, 'how to' guides

 - Explanation texts

 - Poems

 - Letters & postcards

 - Labels, lists and captions

 - Recounts

-- Non chronological reports
+- Non-chronological reports

 Children in Key Stage 1 have discrete English, Spelling, Punctuation & Grammar lessons.
 These lessons are usually focused on a word or sentence type each week, for example, Verbs or Commands, with activities throughout the week linking to this.
 In ESPG lessons, children focus on Spelling, Punctuation and Grammar objectives from the National Curriculum and learn how to use these taught rules in their own writing.

-Writing skills are developed across the curriculum and children are given lots of opportunities for cross curricular writing.
-This may be linked to Topic (for example, Kings &
+Writing skills are developed across the curriculum and children are given lots of opportunities for writing in all areas of the curriculum.